Introduction

 The Body

-Apart from the four basic components described above, the automobile has the control systems and auxiliaries.
-The control systems are used to control the motion of an automobile and therefore are essential in an automobile.These include
+In addition to the four basic components, the automobile includes control systems and auxiliaries.
+The control systems manage the motion of the vehicle and play an essential role in its operation.These include

 (b) Braking system or brakes.